opendp/opendp/README.md

 > This software is part of the [**OpenDP Commons**](https://sites.harvard.edu/opendp/tools/#opendp-commons).
 As such, the OpenDP Executive Committee commits to:
 > - Releasing this software under an [OSI approved licence](https://opensource.org/licenses), in this case the [MIT License](https://github.com/opendp/opendp/blob/main/LICENSE).
 > - Ensuring there are at least two maintainers, in this case Michael Shoemate (`Shoeboxam`) and Chuck McCallum (`mccalluc`), who will respond within a week to new issues and PRs.
+> - Only making changes on `main` through PRs, and getting approval on these PRs before merging.
 > - On an annual basis, recruiting one or more volunteers (not active contributors) who will conduct a health-check, focussed not on the details of the algorithms but on the health of this repo as open source software.
 Their report will be linked here.
 The next (and first) health-check is scheduled for September 2026.

 <!--